 But there’s another reason why I think ear training is important – it helps with learning languages, especially the ones like Chinese where the slight change in intonation can alter the meaning of the word completely.
 If you can train your listening ear, not only would it be good for your musical development but it could have cross-over benefits to learning another language.

-Training for Perfect Pitch
+Perfect Pitch Training

 See also: How to train your ear for perfect pitch